Soft and chewy spiced gingerbread cookies filled with a rich and creamy vanilla cream cheese frosting..

 Here’s a little look into the process of making these cookies.
 The full recipe can be found at the bottom of this blog post!

-- Bake the cookies, then pipe the filling onto the half that don’t have a heart cut out.
+- Pipe the filling onto the half of the cookies that don’t have a heart cut out.
+Sandwich the cookies and enjoy!

 can I make these cookies ahead of time?